ogz00/SpringMVC-SpringSecurity-MySql-Hibernate/README.md

 Usages of the Security-Context for Create Secure Users at the Database with Authority Roles.

-(this tutorial is using JNDI data source, for use that add something like that:
+(this tutorial is using JNDI data source, for use that add something like following configuration to your Server Directory:

 	<Resource name="jdbc/SpringDB" auth="Container" type="javax.sql.DataSource"